Swaraj-Shandilya/Final-Year-Project/README.md

 ```
 - Input URL to Amazon Review (currently tested on Amazon India and UK)
 _Model evaluation takes between 5-10 minutes_
+'''
+- To see the Desrtation report use this link -> https://drive.google.com/file/d/13mu-cUK906VUySh_aywQsjysQgdbxDCh/view?usp=sharing
 #### Enjoy!